Modeling dark matter halos with self-interacting fermions: A polytropic approach: Equation of state for degenerate fermions with self-interaction

 \section{Equation of state for degenerate fermions with self-interaction}

 In the degenerate limit there are explicit equations that describe the energy density $\rho$ and pressure $p$, which depend on $z$, the dimensionless Fermi momentum \cite{Chandrasekhar1939}.
+For the interaction between fermions, relativistic mean field (RMF)\cite{Serot1992} approach has been been applied to construct the equation of state (EOS) for neutron stars and supernovae \cite{Shen:1998gq} or neutralino stars \cite{Ren:2006tr}.
+In our case, following \cite{PhysRevD} and \cite{Stiele:2010xz}, we effectively introduce a contact term to represent the inter-particle interaction between dark matter fermions \cite{Stiele:2010xz}. the Langrangian for this interaction is

-To this expressions it is possible to effectively introduce inter-particle interactions by adding a term proportional to the square of interaction strength $y=m_f /m_I$ \cite{PhysRevD}, where $m_I$ is the energy scale of the interaction and $m_f$ is the fermion mass.
+where the interaction strength is given by $y=gm_f /m_I$ \cite{PhysRevD}, where $m_I$ is the energy scale of the interaction, $m_f$ is the fermion mass and $g$ is the coupling constant.

 \begin{widetext}

 \end{widetext}

 As long as the temperature is below the temperature of degeneracy \cite{Carroll:1009754}